sewagodimo/Unity0.13/Readme.md

 # Roll-A-Ball Tutorial #
 This project is a tutorial based on Unity3D's [Roll-A-Ball](https://unity3d.com/learn/tutorials/projects/roll-ball-tutorial) tutorial.

+# Roll-A-Ball Tutorial 2.0 #

 ## What is this tutorial for? ##
 This tutorial acts as an introduction to the Unity work-flow.
+In contrast to the original Roll-A-Ball tutorial (which you should do), in this tutorial you will be fixing all the broken things!

-In this tutorial, you will learn how to use GameObjects, Prefabs, components (e.g. MonoBehaviours) and Scenes.
+Hopefully by the end of this tutorial, you will understand how to use GameObjects, Prefabs, Components (e.g. MonoBehaviours) and Scenes a little better.

 ## Who do I talk to? ##
 * If you have any questions, please contact the owner of this project (Ryan Mazzolini).

-# Roll-A-Ball Tutorial 2.0 #

 ## How do I get set up? ##
 * Clone the project from [https://bitbucket.org/creative630/rollaball](https://bitbucket.org/creative630/rollaball)